 Feel the rush of riding eight to 20+ foot waves in a white-water Zodiac boat as the surging power of the Bay of Fundy's world’s highest tides turns the Shubenacadie River into a water roller coaster you’ll find only in Nova Scotia.

 Relax (then hold on tight!) as expert guides take you cascading down white-capped rapids as the incoming ocean suddenly reverses the flow of the river.
 This fun-filled Bay of Fundy experience, also named a Canadian Signature Experience, wouldn't be complete without a mudsliding adventure too.
 All you need to bring is your sense of adventure and discovery... and a change of clothes.

-While not quite an Olympic sport (yet!), you can test your skills in ‘mud sliding’ in the smooth and slippery mud that coats the Shubenacadie River bed while out on a tidal bore rafting adventure.
-The Shubie’s banks are formed from a soft mud that is naturally slick.
-So with a cautious jump or a running dive and indulge your inner child and have fun!
+While not quite an Olympic sport (yet!), test your skills in "mud sliding’"in the smooth, slippery mud along the riverbanks of the Shubenacadie River, before or after your tidal bore rafting adventure.
+The Shubie River’s banks are a silky smooth clay-mud mixture that is naturally slick.
+So, take a cautious jump or a running dive and indulge your inner child and have fun!
 Be sure to wear clothing you won't mind getting dirty.
 Really dirty.

 Bay of Fundy Tide Times

 A visit to Nova Scotia is not complete without witnessing the incredible tides of the Bay of Fundy.
 The Bay of Fundy’s incoming tide causes the tidal bore when the force of the incoming tide reverses the flow of out-flowing rivers connected to the Bay of Fundy and Minas Basin.
 It is an amazing natural phenomenon to view - on land, such as on the viewing platform at the Fundy Tidal Interpretive Centre, pictured here, or on a tidal bore rafting adventure.
 Be sure to time your tidal bore viewing experience correctly by checking timing at the location where you plan to view the incoming tidal bore.

 The Power of the Tide